AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-12-24-An-Introduction-to-Javascript-Generators.md

 <blockquote>In JavaScript an iterator is an object which defines a sequence and potentially a return value upon its termination.
 Specifically, an iterator is any object which implements the Iterator protocol by having a next() method […] — MDN</blockquote>

 We're gonna see what all of this means in a hands on manner throughout the next two sections!
-Additionally, as a matter of fact, all iterators are actually also iterables, because they can be iterated over by another iterator.
+Additionally, as a matter of fact, all iterators are actually also iterables, because technically, they can be iterated over by another iterator.
 However, not all iterables are iterators.
-This is probably very confusing at this point, but hang on it'll get a little clearer in the coming sections.
-I hope I have piqued your interest at this point, and you're curious to know how generators fit into the overall picture!
+This is probably very confusing at this point, hang on though, it'll get a little clearer in the coming sections.
+I hope I have piqued your interest at this point, and you're curious to know how generators fit into the overall picture of iteration!

 <h2><a name='2'></a>Generators: Iterators in Disguise!</h2>